bogdan-veliscu/django-book/memory-bank/progress.md

    - Added proper attribute checking before accessing status_code on response objects
    - Implemented try/except blocks to catch AttributeError when accessing coroutine objects
    - Improved error logging for middleware issues
+   - Created a separate async version of the cache key generation function that doesn't check authentication to avoid database access in async context
+   - Implemented comprehensive error handling in both sync and async middleware paths

 3. **Article Model Fixes**:
    - Made the metadata field optional in the ArticleSerializer